Dashboard Phase 3 Introduction

 People energized by conversation who want results quickly

 What to know: B2C gets better fast because the feedback loop is short.
-But vet companies carefully—the quality of B2C environments varies enormously.
-We cover exactly what to look for and what to avoid.
+Vet companies carefully—quality varies enormously.
+Module 1 covers exactly what to look for and what to avoid.

 1099